ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/overview.md

 used by Beagle, to proto buffer in gRPC

 {{% alert color="warning" %}}
-If you wish to use Beagle for an application in production we advise you to [configure a project from scratch]({{< ref path="/get-started/creating-a-project-from-scratch/case-android/" lang="en" >}})
+If you wish to use Beagle for an application in production, we advise you to [configure a project from scratch]({{< ref path="/get-started/creating-a-project-from-scratch/case-android/" lang="en" >}})
 {{% /alert %}}